-Most recently, Texas Children’s embarked on a $475 million capital campaign, Promise: The Campaign for Texas Children’s Hospital.
-This campaign will ensure that the hospital continues to evolve and meet the wide spectrum of complex needs of a growing population of patients, many of whom come from far away in search of advanced treatment and compassionate care.
+In 2012, Texas Children’s embarked on a $475 million capital campaign, Promise: The Campaign for Texas Children’s Hospital.
+This campaign ultimately raised $578 million to help ensure the hospital continues to serve the wide spectrum of complex needs of a growing patient population, many of whom come from far away in search of advanced treatment and compassionate care.
 The Promise campaign included the construction of Texas Children’s Hospital The Woodlands, a comprehensive, $360 million community pediatric hospital opened in 2017 and provides the highest quality care close to home for families in the growing communities north of Houston.
 It also includes a $575 million expansion and renovation of the critical, surgical and emergency care services and facilities at Texas Children’s Main Campus, enabling the hospital to provide enhanced care for even more of the nation’s sickest children who come to Texas Children’s for the specialized care not available elsewhere.

 In March 2015, Mr. Wallace was honored at the Evelyn Rubenstein Jewish Community Center’s Annual Children’s Scholarship Ball.
 And in May 2015, he received an Honorary Doctorate of Humanities in Medicine from Baylor College of Medicine.
 Additionally, 2015 marks the launch of a new blog, On the Mark, in which Mr. Wallace engages readers with personal stories and insights and a first-hand look into hospital operations.

 - American College of Healthcare Executives (ACHE) Robert S. Hudgens Memorial Award as the “Young Healthcare Executive of the Year” (1992)